jp3tty/surfs_up/README.md

 ## Overview of Analysis

-This analysis reviews a set of weather conditions to determine if a surf and ice cream shop can sustain steady business year-round in Oahu, Hawaii.
-The data is provided by a collueage in a SQLite database and the key concerns are daily temperature and precipitation through out the year.
-The idea is that warm weather will be ideal for surfing and moderate level of rainfall will keep the location green and beautiful.
+This analysis reviews the weather conditions around Oahu, Hawaii to determine if a surf and ice cream shop can sustain steady business year-round.
+The monthly temperatures and precipication from the dataset, provided in a SQLite database, will help make this determination through SQLAlchemy queries, in a Jupyter notebook.
+Ideally, consistent warm weather and just enough rainfall to keep everything green will be the optimal condition for sustaining a surf and ice cream shop.

-Through applying foresight to the initial analysis, we should be able to apply this code to another location when asked.

-In order to It should to provide insight to persuade an investor to help open a surf and ice cream shop in Oahu, Hawaii.

 ## Results
+Two classes, "measurement" and "station," from the SQLite database provide all the information required to conduct the analysis.
+Temperature and precipitaction info was gather from the measurement class and the locations information was assessed through the station class.

-## Summaryq
+## Summary